 Want to cuddle a koala?
 Us too.
-Bungalow Bay in the Magnetic Island National Park is the only resort in Australia with its own on-site wildlife park, and you can book a buffet breakfast at their koala sanctuary to enjoy your bacon and eggs with a side serving of koala cuddles.
-Lone Pine Koala Sanctuary in Brisbane and Cleland Wildlife Park in the Adelaide Hills are other places where you can hold a koala, while the Koala Hospital in Port Macquarie on the Mid North Coast of New South Wales also makes for a heart-warming experience.
+Lone Pine Koala Sanctuary in Brisbane and Cleland Wildlife Park in the Adelaide Hills are the best places to hold a koala, while the Koala Hospital in Port Macquarie on the Mid North Coast of New South Wales also makes for a heart-warming experience.

 There’s only one place where you can see these pint-sized penguins waddle across the sand: Phillip Island, two hours’ drive south-east of Melbourne and home to the iconic Penguin Parade.
 Every day at sunset, hundreds of Fairy Penguins scamper back to their burrows after a long day of fishing at sea – and a state-of-the-viewing platform gives you a front-row seat of the show.